 - In the first box (Put your thought in the dock) clients are encouraged to identify a specific negative thought that has been troubling them.

-- In the second box (Defence) clients should be directed to identify any evidence which supports the truthfulness of the negative thought.
-They should be encouraged to take the perspective of a defence barrister whose job it is to convince the jury that the negative thought is true.
+- In the second box (Defense) clients should be directed to identify any evidence which supports the truthfulness of the negative thought.
+They should be encouraged to take the perspective of a defense barrister whose job it is to convince the jury that the negative thought is true.

 - In the third box (Prosecution) clients should be directed to take the perspective of a prosecution barrister, whose job it is to undermine the credibility of the negative thought, and to present evidence which supports alternative points of view.

 - The fourth box (Jury) explains that the jury’s job is to dispassionately consider the evidence that has been presented.

 - The fifth box (Verdict) encourages clients to reconsider their negative thought in light of the evidence presented by the defense and prosecution.

 - Beck, A.T., Rush, A.J., Shaw, B.F., & Emery, G. (1979).
 Cognitive therapy of depression.
 New York: Guilford.